SorenEricMent/psychosis/README.md

 ## Persistent
 All Psychosis's persistentize files are in JSON, therefore an ASCII text file.

+### Workspace files (.pcsj)
+A file that could be used to restore a whole Psychosis project(.te, .if and .fc)
 ### Workspace files (.pcsw)
-Workspace files store the workspace information, including:
+Workspace files store the workspace information, including all the projects and their filesystem path.
-- Project opened

 ## User Stories